 A peculiar transfer student named Ougi Oshino has just arrived at Naoetsu Private High School.
 She is quickly introduced to senior student Koyomi Araragi by their mutual friend Kanbaru Suruga, in hopes of obtaining advice regarding a strange discovery she has made.
 After taking a look at the school's layout, Ougi notices that a classroom has appeared in an otherwise empty area—a place that should not exist.

-Unsure if this is the work of an apparition, Koyomi and Ougi attempt to unravel the truth behind this enigma.
-But Koyomi soon discovers, after finding himself locked in with Ougi, that the room holds the memory of an event he had long since forgotten.
+Unsure if this is the work of an apparition, Araragi and Ougi attempt to unravel the truth behind this enigma.
+But Araragi soon discovers, after finding himself locked in with Ougi, that the room holds the memory of an event he had long since forgotten.

 In the heat of all the millions of One Punch Man reviews, I've decided to take on the task of reviewing this series onto myself.
 This will be quick and spoiler free, yay!

 Oh Monogatari, a strange one you certainly are.
 The way I see it is that there are 2 types of reviews for this series - the people praising it for being a complete masterpiece of the modern age with no flaws what so ever and the people that hate it for... what again?
 Oh that's right, it's "devoid of a functioning storyline and character development" as pointed out by some pleb on this

 website.
 Now, I respect your opinion and everything but.. you're wrong.